 - Does the organization have an accounting system and conduct an independent annual audit?

 - Is this a religious organization?
 If "Yes", do you agree not to refuse services to an applicant based upon religion; requiring attendance at religious services; and engaging in any religious proselytizing in any program receiving EFSP funds?

 - Is this a private voluntary organization?
 If "Yes", does it have a voluntary board?

 - Is your agency handicapped accessible?

 When an EFSP RFP process is open (which happens annually), there will be an announcement on this website and also in the local papers.
 When the process is open, please download and complete this application as instructed.

-The EFSP RFP process is currently open.
+The EFSP RFP process is currently closed.